Financial Aid Process

 Federal Direct Loan Program

 Once you have completed the entrance counseling, funds will not be released to Northeastern Seminary until you have completed and signed the Direct Loan Master Promissory Note (MPN) through the Federal Student Aid website here.
 Instructions will be provided in the award letter.
 The rate and fees charged are set by the Department of Education annually effective 7/1.
 For more information regarding the William D. Ford Federal Direct Loan Program, please visit www.direct.ed.gov.
-Contact the Northeastern Seminary/Roberts Wesleyan College financial aid office for any questions at 585.594.6150 or email@example.com.
+Contact the Northeastern Seminary/Roberts Wesleyan College student financial services office for any questions at 585.594.6150 or firstname.lastname@example.org.

 Two weeks after the start of class, all students receive an account statement that shows their student account balance.
 At two weeks, all students should have paid for their semester in full.